achivetta/kmemcached/README.markdown

 Introduction
 ------------

-This is an implementation of a memcached server as a Linux kernel module.
+This is an implementation of a [memcached](http://memcached.org "Memcached") server as a Linux kernel module.
 Memcached is an in-memory key/value cache service used by nearly all large websites to cache their data.
-(See http://memcached.org/ for more information about memcached.)
 Memcached's use case means that it is highly latency-sensitive.
 Further, the dumb nature of the cache means that very little of the time spent servicing a request is spent doing business processing.
 These two factors make memcached a prime candidate to move into the kernel as a means of removing sources of latency and experimenting with different techniques for servicing requests.

 Usually, in-kernel servers are considered a Bad Thing.
 On the security front, if there exists a vulnerability in an in-kernel server this vulnerability would